maylacdao/excel-kickstarter-analysis-dashboard/README.md

 1. Using any of the lookup functions or INDEX MATCH, match the country code to the spelt out country name from another excel file (["Country_Code.xlsx"](analysis/Country_Code.xlsx)). (=VLOOKUP(E2,'[Country_Code.xlsx]Country Codes'!$A:$B,2,FALSE))

+2. If you decided to keep the data with null values, there are two ways to deal with it:
+   a) Update the country code file by adding a new entry, Column A = N,0", Column B = Unknown;
+   b) Use IFERROR() formula.
+Tip: Nest the VLOOKUP function in the IFERROR function.

 ## Contact

 Email: [may.lacdao@gmail.com]